onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-02651
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: SHOULD
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **SHOULD** use available backup capabilities to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration changes when needed.
+    The VNF or PNF Provider's Ansible playbooks **SHOULD** use available backup capabilities to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration changes when needed.

 .. req::
     :id: R-43353
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **MUST** return control from Ansible Playbooks only after all tasks performed by playbook are fully complete, signaling that the playbook completed all tasks.
+    The VNF or PNF Provider's Ansible playbooks **MUST** return control only after all tasks performed by playbook are fully complete, signaling that the playbook completed all tasks.
 When starting services, return control only after all services are up.
 This is critical for workflows where the next steps are dependent on prior tasks being fully completed.